rstudio/rmarkdown/README.md

 install.packages("rmarkdown")
 ```

-If you want to use the development version of the rmarkdown package (either with or without RStudio), you can install the package from GitHub via the [`remotes` package](https://remotes.r-lib.org/):
+If you want to use the development version of the rmarkdown package (either with or without RStudio), you can install the package from GitHub via the [**remotes** package](https://remotes.r-lib.org):

 ```r
 remotes::install_github('rstudio/rmarkdown')
 ```

-If not using the RStudio IDE, you'll need to install a recent version of Pandoc (&gt;= 1.12.3); see the [Pandoc installation instructions](articles/pandoc.html) for help.
+If not using the RStudio IDE, you'll need to install a recent version of Pandoc (>= 1.12.3); see the [Pandoc installation instructions](https://rmarkdown.rstudio.com/docs/articles/pandoc.html) for help.

 ### Usage